 - Distance to Old Town Albuquerque: A 10-minute taxi will cost about $20.
 There's also a public bus that will take 40 minutes and only costs $1.

-Albuquerque International Sunport is a medium-sized international airport, but it's the busiest in New Mexico—it handled 5.4 million passengers in 2018.
+Albuquerque International Sunport is a medium-sized international airport, but it's the busiest in New Mexico—it handles around five million passengers each year.
 Given its small size, it's easy to navigate, though the lines can get long during peak hours.
-Eight major airlines fly here: Alaska, Allegiant, American, Delta, Frontier, JetBlue, Southwest, United, and Volaris, which offer direct flights to 26 cities.
-Its only international destination is Guadalajara, Mexico.
+Eight major airlines fly here: Alaska, Allegiant, American, Delta, Frontier, JetBlue, Southwest, United, and Volaris, which offer direct flights to 23 cities.
 Two smaller airlines, Advanced Air and Boutique Air, also service ABQ.
-For more international routes, drive north to Denver or southwest to Phoenix, or take a flight with a layover.
+For international routes, drive north to Denver or southwest to Phoenix, or take a flight with a layover.

 - Pros: Offers more than 200 nonstop routes on 20+ airlines